benze/aspectj-maven-plugin-defect-example/README.md

 The only way to get the aspectj-maven-plugin to function correctly is to disable the m2e connector by overriding the lifecycle mapping in the pom.xml.

-Uncomment the lifecycle mapping override in the root pom of each project to see the aspectj-maven-plugin work properly from within eclipse.
+By default, the m2e lifecycle mapping is defined by the m2e-connector.
+To override the m2e connector settings and make both apps functional, enable the maven profile: override-m2e-lifcycle (in project properties->maven).